 Some of my links are affiliate links, I receive compensation at no extra cost to you if you purchase using these links.
 I never promote anything I don’t 100% support myself.

-Below are some the items I found indispensable for a mama with Fibromyalgia:
+Below are my favourite baby items I found indispensable for a mama with Fibromyalgia:

-- A front pack.
+A front pack.
 This is a difficult one.
 On the one hand, you are going to hold the weight anyway, so why not distribute it more evenly.
 On the other, from about six months my little guys became too heavy for my shoulders to bear for too long.
-I would like a sling for the first few months if I do it again.
+I absolutely loved having the Boba wrap with number three and I was so sad that I hadn’t heard of it for the first two.
+For more about baby wearing see this post.

 I loved the Gemini Beco – it goes from 7 pounds/3kg, which both of my babies started off at!

-- Breast pump.
+Breast pump.
 This was a lifesaver for me with nursing my children.
 I had to exclusively express for my first and then expressed a fair amount for my second.
-For my third, I have chosen the Avent breast pump in the above link because I will only express once or twice a day – with three children four years old and under, I won’t have the ability or energy to express more.
-Our favourite bottles were Avent too – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.
+With my third, I was able to nurse exclusively so I only used a Haakaa manual breast pump for catching those precious drops when I was nursing.
+Our favourite bottles were Avent – because the teats were shaped more like breasts and therefore helped us to avoid nipple confusion.

 Did you know that Amazon has a baby registry?
 You can sign up here Shop Amazon – Create an Amazon Baby Registry It’s basically a mobile registry (available anywhere!)and you will be eligible for discounts and rewards.
 If you’re going to purchase some of your items from Amazon, you may as well sign up.